How to self-isolate (quarantine)

 Extra advice for international arrivals

-Unless you are travelling to the UK from an exempt country, you cannot leave your accommodation for 14 days after arriving.
+Unless you are travelling to the UK from an exempt country, you cannot leave your accommodation for 10 days after arriving.
 This rule applies whether you have COVID-19 symptoms or not.
 You must isolate for 10 days.

 If you are a student, you may be asked about your plans in your visa application interview.
 It’s important that you read this page thoroughly to make sure you understand what you need to do.
 You should also read our self-isolation information for international arrivals.